42-Short/shortinette/rust/subjects/06/README.md

 * A type being allowed implies that its methods and attributes are allowed to be used as well, including the attributes of its implemented traits.

 * You are **always** allowed to use `std::eprintln` for error handling.

+* These rules may be overridden by specific exercises.

 ## Module Rules